Program overview

-An immersive day in nature combining visual art making and personal wellbeing.
-During a bushwalk through the Field of Mars Reserve students will discover inspiration from nature to create a series of artworks using a variety of media.
-They will participate in nature connection wellbeing activities inspired by the Japanese practice of Forest Bathing.
+The art of wellbeing is a Stage 2 Creative Arts and PDHPE excursion where students spend an immersive day in nature combining art making and personal wellbeing.
+During a bushwalk through Field of Mars Reserve, students use the environment as inspiration to create a series of artworks using media such as drawing, watercolour and printmaking, while also practising nature-connection wellbeing activities inspired by the Japanese practice of forest bathing (mindfulness in nature) to build practical strategies they can use back at school.

 Learning intention